inferred/FreeBuilder/README.md

 ### Maven

-Add the `@FreeBuilder` artifact as an optional dependency to your Maven POM:
+Add the FreeBuilder artifact as an optional dependency to your Maven POM:

 ```xml
 <dependencies>